Overview of Results of the Evaluation as to the Effectiveness of the Board of Directors of ITOCHU Corporation

 2. Implemented an information compilation and analysis by the external consultant based on the answers from the respondents

-3. In reference to the information compilation and analysis, conducted an examination at the Governance and Remuneration Committee
+3. In reference to the information compilation and analysis, conducted an examination at the Governance, Nomination and Remuneration Committee

 4. Implemented an analysis and evaluation at the Board of Directors